-The addition of five new independent directors in the past four years (as discussed in more detail below under "Board Tenure and Refreshment") has increased the diversity of our board, including the gender, racial, experience and skills diversity of our board.
-Approximately half of the director nominees are diverse (female or racial/ethnic minority).
+The addition of five new independent directors since 2017 (as discussed in more detail below under "Board Tenure and Refreshment") has increased the diversity of our board, including the gender, racial, experience and skills diversity of our board.
+Over half of the director nominees are either a female or racial/ethnic minority.
 Although we do not have a formal diversity policy, we continue to focus on diversity as an important factor in determining the composition and make-up of the board and board diversity is a consideration in making nominee recommendations and filling board vacancies.
-During the recruitment and evaluation of the suitability of current directors and potential director-nominees, the governance/nominating committee considers the diversity of directors and nominees as one consideration among many.
-To achieve diversity among directors, the governance/nominating committee considers a number of demographics, including, but not limited to, race, gender, ethnicity, culture, nationality and age to continue developing a board that reflects diverse backgrounds, viewpoints, experience, skills and expertise.
+During the recruitment and evaluation of the suitability of current directors and potential director nominees, the governance/nominating committee considers the diversity of directors and nominees as one consideration among many.
+To achieve diversity among directors, the governance/nominating committee to, race, gender, ethnicity, culture, nationality and age to continue developing a board that reflects diverse backgrounds, viewpoints, experience, skills and expertise.